c3lang/c3docs-old/docs/libraries.md

 ### Additional actions

-`"execs"`, which is available both at the top level and per-target, lists the scripts which will be invoked when a library is used.
-This requires running the compiler at **trust level 3** using the `-t3` option.
+`"exec"`, which is available both at the top level and per-target, lists the scripts which will be invoked when a library is used.
+This requires running the compiler at **full trust level** using the `--trust=full` option.

 ## How to – automatically – export libraries